uvhat/krita_clipping_layers/README.md

 In CSP/IllustStudio stroke is builded in high precision color mode (i think it is at least 16 bit per channel) and only after stroke builded - it is converted to 8bit per channel and comitted to canvas layer data.
 This is reducing banding and fish retina pattern caused by precision error, that we can see in Krita in 8 bit mode.

 SAI2 using 16bit mode for everything internaly, so it is completely free from banding errors on soft brush strokes, but intreface is still using 8 bit colors and user operates colors in 8 bit model.
-Krita has 16 bit mode but it is way too slow compared to SAI and CSP and using 16 bit interface and UI, so this is very uncomfy, so in 8 bit mode users had only option to masking issue with high dithering...
+Krita has 16 bit mode but it is way too slow compared to SAI and CSP and using 16 bit interface and UI, so this is very uncomfy, so in 8 bit mode users have the only option to masking issue - using high dithering...

 <img width="400" alt="krita_soft_brushes11" src="https://github.com/user-attachments/assets/1d1eeb77-a9a0-43f1-b84a-7b87710332a3" />